Historical Football Kits

 Background

-In January 1889, the players turned out in plain black shirts in a match against Derby County as a tribute to a players named Cropper who had been injured playing for Staveley FC the previous week and subsequently died.
+In January 1889, the players turned out in plain black shirts in a match against Derby County as a tribute to a player named Cropper who had died of injuries sustained playing for Staveley FC the previous week.

-In 1897, they were relegated and although they bounced back as Division Two champions the following year, in 1900 Burnley dropped back into Division Two.
+In 1897, Burnley were relegated and although they bounced back as Division Two burnley 1914 fa cup final crestchampions the following year, in 1900 they dropped back into Division Two again.

-Since those dark days the club has rebuilt and steadily climbed back up the League ladder and when the new millennium arrived, Burnley were back in the second tier.
-In the course of a remarkable 2008-09 season, Burnley beat Chelsea and Arsenal in the Carling Cup before Spurs edged them out in the semi-final.
+After those dark days the club rebuilt and steadily climbed back up the ladder and when the new millennium arrived, Burnley were back in the second tier.
+In the course of a remarkable 2008-burnley fc 125th anniversary crest09 season, Burnley beat Chelsea and Arsenal in the Carling Cup before Spurs edged them out in the semi-final.
 They also reached the fifth round of the FA Cup and finished in fifth place to qualify for the play-offs.
-To the delight of their supporters, the Clarets beat Sheffield United by a single goal in the Wembley final to secure their return to the top flight for the first time in 33 year.
+To the delight of their supporters, the Clarets beat Sheffield United by a single goal in the Wembley final to secure their return to the top flight for the first time in 33 years.

-To celebrate the 50th anniversary of their last League Championship win, the club adopted a replica of the kit worn during the 1959-60 campaign, complete with the crest of that period for their first ever season in the Premier League.
+To celebrate the 50th burnley fc crest 2009anniversary of their last League Championship win, the club adopted a replica of the kit worn during the 1959-60 campaign, complete with the crest of that period for their first ever season in the Premier League.
+Although they were relegated after just one season, the retro-look strip proved so popular that it was only slightly burnley fc crest 2010updated for the 2010-11 season and the crest retained with one minor alteration: the Latin legend on the scroll was replaced by "Burnley Football Club."

 Sources